mateusznarowski/Dishes/README.md

-## Information about the application environment
+## Info about the application

-    Node: v16.17.0
+    node: v16.17.0
     npm: 8.15.0

-    typescript: 4.6.4
-    vite: 3.2.3

 ---